 A number of BIBD‘s visual elements might be more useful in explaining the reception of rather than the background for particular biblical texts.
 For instance, the entry on Aaron depicts a carving of Moses and Aaron by Andreas Schultze (17th c.; 1), the entry on Eschatology includes a portion of Hans Memling’s (15th c.)
 Last Judgment (518), and the entry on Ezekiel includes an Austrian carving (16th c.; 554).
 Even so, seeing options for understanding particular elements within the biblical text that differ from those to which one is generally accustomed can be helpful in showing up where contemporary readers’ unrealized assumptions may lie.
 The ease of searching BIBD in the Logos format may provide an additional benefit for finding and using BIBD‘s visual elements where a given element might be relevant to multiple BIBD entries but not included with each.

-In Logos (I’m presently running v.
-5 Gold), especially if BIBD is set as a preferred dictionary, lookups from Bibles are very simple.
-For discussion of and instructions about setting preferred resources, see the recent “Get the Most Out of Your Logos Library” webinar.
+In Logos (v.
+5 Gold was used for this review), especially if BIBD is set as a preferred dictionary, lookups from Bibles are very simple.
+For discussion of and instructions about setting preferred resources, see the “Get the Most Out of Your Logos Library” webinar.
 Lookups work most directly from English Bibles through the right-click menu.
 In theory, when working with Bibles in other languages, users with access to the Bible Sense Lexicon can pull appropriate results from that resource and then choose one of the topic guide links to collate relevant entries from BIBD and other similar Logos resources.
 As of this writing, BIBD does not seem to display with other similar resources in the “Topic” section of the “Topic Guide.”
 To the best of my understanding, however, this behavior is simply a quirk for which a remedy is being investigated.
 In any case, it would make a nice feature enhancement if the software could pull through Bible Sense Lexicon information to build right-click menu preferred Bible dictionary entries when using, for instance, a Biblia Hebraica or Nestle-Aland text much it does when using an English Bible.
 Direct lookup by opening the resource and navigating its contents tree is, of course, also an option and perhaps the one to which I still tend to default most (since it most resembles pulling a book off the shelf and working through it to whatever relevant information).

 Another nice enhancement in the Logos version of BIBD are the timeline flags that appear with dates throughout the text.
 Clicking the flag will bring up the Logos timeline feature to show what else was happening at or around the time a given event is noted to have happened in BIBD.
 Clicking one of the timeline’s event bars then opens a fly-over menu with a list of resources that contain additional information about that event.